bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 **Figure 4** shows the 2D gridded co-pol (L3X) beam from HFSS, which I'm regarding at "truth."
-HFSS outputs on the sphere, so despite the projection distortions here, the beam as a function of (theta,phi) is correct.
-The full beam goes all the way out to theta=180, but I'm stopping it here.
+HFSS outputs on the sphere, so despite the projection distortions, the beam as a function of (theta,phi) is correct.
+The full beam goes all the way out to theta=180, but I'm stopping it before that for plotting purposes.

 <center><i>Figure 4 - HFSS beam</i></center>